¿Cuáles Son las Mejores Herramientas de Gestión de Proyectos?

 ClickUp is a project management productivity app with powerful features the allow you to plan projects, schedule tasks, and manage resources in a centralized workspace, regardless of your physical location.

 Why I picked ClickUp: I selected ClickUp because of how well they approach the idea of making an app that replaces all others.
 The features included in this software make it an option for remote teams since they mainly encourage collaboration.
-From the ability to tag people in conversations to collaborative documents and whiteboards that help users co-create, you won't need to leave this platform unless it is to bill the client.
+From the ability to tag people in conversations to collaborative documents and whiteboards that help users co-create, I really believe that you won't need to leave this platform unless it's to bill the client.

 ClickUp Standout Features & Integrations

 Features include the whiteboards that let you brainstorm with your team to come up with a bulletproof plan and the collaborative docs that work as a Wiki where everyone can join and add to the conversation.
-You can also access an in-app chat and proofing features that can help you streamline approvals on marketing collateral with the client.
+I also thought it was cool that you can access an in-app chat and proofing features that can help you streamline approvals on marketing collateral with the client.

 Integrations include native ones with Slack, HubSpot, TogglTrack, Figma, Loom, Sentry, G Suite, Dropbox, Clockify, and Calendly.
 Additionally, you can connect to another 1,000+ apps using a paid membership with Zapier.
 Finally, if making custom integrations is within your reach, there is a public API you can use for it.